ceeoinnovations/prev-ceeoinnovations/_projects/sample.markdown

 Welcome to the journey!

 First things first - Click on the Github link above (under the project name) to go the Github page.
-Find and <b>duplicate<b> the sample.markdown file. <b>Rename<b> it with suitable name.
-Create a folder with the same name (not necessary, but very important!!) inside <b>projects_assests folder<b>.
+Find and <b>duplicate</b> the sample.markdown file. <b>Rename</b> it with suitable name.
+Create a folder with the same name (not necessary, but very important!!) inside <b>projects_assests folder</b>.
 Remember markdown file outside projects_assets folder, and project folder inside the projects_assets folder.

-As soon as you do this your page should be created on ceeoinnovations.github.io which you can access by going to https://www.ceeoinnovations.github.io/projects/<projectname>.html
+As soon as you do this your page should be created on ceeoinnovations.github.io which you can access by going to https://www.ceeoinnovations.github.io/projects/\<projectname\>.html

 ## Let's begin

 Open the markdown file in your favorite text editor.
 (Caution!!
 Do not edit the sample file, edit the duplicate file!!)

-You will see the following on the top.
-It is the front matter.
+What you see on the top between --- and ---  is the front matter.
 Carefully edit the tags.
 Items like legal, linker, linkname are optional.
 Use them according to need!

-layout: post
+Here are things that you can use!

 1. title: Your project tile, this appears on the thumbnail and project page
 2. description:  short description (about 15 words ), this appears on thumbnail